univention/ucsschool-id-connector/docs/source/admin.rst

 .. _school_classes_problem_0:

-An example for such a configuration can be found in :ref:`complex-kelvin-mapping`
+An example for such a configuration can be found in :ref:`role-specific-kelvin-plugin-mapping`

 .. note::
    The priority order for the roles was chosen in order of common specificity in |UAS|.